 1. Location in the financial statements

-2. Differences in accounting period
+2. Differences in the accounting period

 The accounting period shows the second difference.
 Because they are subtracted from revenue, expenses have a shorter accounting period.
 At the same time, expenses have a more extended accounting period since they are capital expenditures.